top of page

 Nicole earned a degree in Theatre with a minor in French from Southern Illinois University at Carbondale.
 As well as professionally coaching, Nicole is a certified teacher of Theatre Arts.
 She taught at Park City High School for three years and received the Excellence in Teaching Award all three years.
 She was also nominated for the Sarah Doiley Utah Teacher of the Year Award.

 In the non-profit arena, Nicole directed the Annual Youth Musical at Off Square Theatre Company for nine seasons and worked as their Education Director.
-Nicole recently served as Program Director for Boundless, a funding opportunity to support children in extra-curricular actives in Teton County, Wyoming.
+Nicole also served as Program Director for Boundless, a funding opportunity to support children in extra-curricular actives in Teton County, Wyoming.

 Don Baker